 Frequently Asked Questions

-Here are answers to good questions often asked by Malaysians who are considering studying in the United States.
+Here are answers to good questions often asked by international students who are considering studying in the United States.

 For EducationUSA’s detailed guide for international students, please see Your 5 Steps to U.S. Study

 There are over 4,000 colleges and universities in the United States.
-Which ones are a good fit for me?
+Which ones are a best fit for me?

-“Good fit” is exactly what you should be looking for, so you’ve asked the right question.
+“Best fit” is exactly what you should be looking for, so you’ve asked the right question.
 We encourage students and parents to consider which factors are most important to them when selecting suitable schools and then to thoroughly research which schools satisfy the majority of their preferences.
-Criteria to be considered include major/program offerings, tuition fees, living costs, school size, class sizes, location, campus setting, scholarship availability, religious affiliation, selectivity, prestige, etc. The College Board’s online search engine allows one to filter through 3,990 schools using many different criteria.
+Criteria to be considered include major/program offerings, cost of living, location, scholarship availability, tuition fees, school size, class sizes, location, campus setting,religious affiliation, selectivity, prestige, etc. The College Board’s online search engine allows one to filter through 3,754 institutions using different criterias.
 The more specific the criteria entered, the fewer schools will display in the search results.
 The EducationUSA Advising Centers in Kuala Lumpur and Penang have many useful resources as well as knowledgeable and experienced Advisers to help students identify which schools offer what they’re looking for.

 What is the difference between a college and a university?